cboettig/ews-review/manuscript-w-refs.md

 threshold may be indistinguishable.

 The system's eigenvalue also passes through zero in the case of the transcritical bifurcation.
-The transcritical is a degenerate case of the the saddle-node, and occurs in many of the same systems.
+The transcritical is a degenerate case of the saddle-node, and occurs in many of the same systems.
 However, when a system passes through a transcritical bifurcation, the stable equilibrium transitions smoothly from positive to zero, or the reverse.
 In population systems, this